 Lower Entry Prices Drive the Apartment Buy-to-Let Edge

 The yield gap between apartments and houses traces back to how Edinburgh's property market prices different dwelling types.
-At the 2-bed level, an apartment costs around £171,622 compared to £190,691 for a house.
+At the 2-bed level, an apartment costs around £172,000 compared to about £191,000 for a house.
 Monthly rents for a 2-bed apartment are lower than for a house, but the discount is proportionally smaller than the price gap.
 The result: more rent per pound invested.
 This pattern is strongest at the smaller bedroom counts, where apartment prices are furthest below house prices in relative terms.

 Title restrictions add another layer of risk for apartment investors considering holiday lets.
 Some Edinburgh developments have deed-of-conditions clauses that prohibit short-term letting.
 Always check the title deeds and any factoring arrangements before purchasing, as a breach could result in legal action from other proprietors.